-• Could it be that it’s not actually imposter syndrome, but rather the world we live in and culture we work in that make women feel like we do?
+• Could it be that it’s not actually imposter syndrome, but rather the world we live in and culture we work in that makes women feel like we do?

 • Resilience is a psychological quality that allows some people to weather adversity and come back at least as strong as before, perhaps even stronger.
 Rather than letting challenges, disruptions or failures overcome them and drain their energy and resolve, highly resilient people find a way to pivot, emotionally heal and continue moving forward towards their goals and dreams.

-• Imposter syndrome is a joy killer.
-It’s something worse than just normal performance anxiety; it’s an internal dialog about whether you are worthy to be in the room at all despite evidence to the contrary.
+• Imposter syndrome is a joy thief.
+It’s often worse than performance anxiety; it’s an internal dialog about whether you are worthy to be in the room at all despite evidence to the contrary.
 It doesn’t matter what expertise and credentials you have.
 In fact, you could have a wall full of degrees and still find yourself feeling like a phony.

 Imposter syndrome is defined as the persistent inability to believe one’s success is deserved and has been achieved through skill and hard work.
 It is often accompanied with feelings of self-doubt, fear of success or failure and persistent self-sabotage.
 It’s also more common than one may think.
 In fact, according to the Journal of Behavioral Science approximately 70% of people will experience imposter syndrome in their lifetime.